Team

 Research Assistant

-Nik is a master's student in interdisciplinary natural sciences at Swiss Federal Institute of Technology Zurich (ETHZ, CH).
+Nik did his Master studies in interdisciplinary natural sciences at the Swiss Federal Institute of Technology Zurich (ETHZ, CH).
 Niks work is focused on the physical and biological bases of biomedical imaging.
-As a research assistant at the Gebhard Lab, Nik works primarily in the field of image evaluation, data collection, and their automation.
+As a research assistant at the Gebhard Lab, Nik worked primarily in the field of image evaluation, data collection, and their automation.
 In his spare time, he is often seen in the kitchen, enjoys reading original science fiction novels and playing speedminton.

 Pubmed ORCID 0000-0002-7060-6089